curationexperts/alexandria-legacy/README.md

 bin/ingest-mods ../mods-for-adrl/mods_demo_set/demo_sbhcmss36_SantaBarbaraPicturePostcards ../alexandria-images/special_collections/mss36-sb-postcards/tiff-a16

 bin/ingest-mods ../mods-for-adrl/mods_demo_set/demo_sbhcmss78_FlyingAStudios ../alexandria-images/special_collections/spc-flying-a/conway-2010/16bit

-bin/ingest-mods ../mods-for-adrl/mods_demo_set/collection_records ./tmp
 ```

 The first argument to the script is the directory that contains the MODS files.
 The second argument is the directory that contains supporting files, such as image files.

-**Note:** When importing collections, the 2nd argument won't actually
-  be used, so you can set it to any valid directory.
-It defaults to `$TMPDIR`.

 ## Manual Setup Notes